FAQ for Courses and Credentials in Post-Secondary Teaching and Learning

 All courses in a micro-credential will be offered at least once every 18 months.

-I want to register for a course that has reached capacity.
+A course I would like has reached capacity.
 Can I still enroll in it?

 The capacity for micro-credential courses is normally 25 participants.
 Most courses are repeated in the following months.
-We will re-visit this depending on demand.
-If you’re unable to register for a course that has more than 25 participants, please e-mail teachingandlearning@conestogac.on.ca and indicate the course, its date and time and we will track demand.
+If you’d like consideration, please e-mail Teaching and Learning and indicate the course, its date and time and we will respond promptly.

 Screenshot of signup page.
 Checkout window.
 A Total Fee of $0.00